RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 ## Searching for books
 As a concrete example, let's consider a system architecture for an e-commerce website that sells books.
 Users can enter keywords in a search bar to find books they are interested in reading.
 The main web service calls the search service for every search query.
 The search service incorporates submitted keywords as well as user preferences, user search history and user purchase history to find books that are appropriate to show the user.

-What happens if the search service experiences an outage that lasts for 10 minutes?
-Users wouldn't be able to find books they want to buy and read.
-To avoid the risk of losing thousands of sales, we design a fallback for the search service.
-The goal of the fallback is to make a best effort to return relevant books that may not be faithful to the search query and personalization data.
+Unfortunately, our search service relies on a third-party catalog who is unreliable and is known to experience prolonged outages.
+If an outage occurs, users cannot find books they are interested in purchasing.
+We would like to avoid the risk of losing thousands of sales during outages.
+We could build our own catalog but search technology is not our strong suit.
+Instead, we design a fallback for the search service,  whose goal is to make a best effort to return relevant books that may not be faithful to the search query and personalization data.

-The fallback calls for a batch job: we determine the top N most popular keywords, pre-calculate a set of M relevant books for each one, and save the result set in a cache.
+The fallback calls for a batch job: we determine the top N most popular keywords, pre-calculate a set of M relevant books for each one, and save the result set in a network cache.
 The job runs on a regular basis as trends change over time and new books are released daily.
 If the web service fails to get a response from the search service, it falls back to the cached result sets.

 The following Java code illustrates the behavior of the web service:
 ```java